Empire of China (1915–1916): Background

 On July 6, Yuan Shikai appointed 10 people including Yang Du and Liang Qichao as members of the Constitution Drafting Committee to draft a new constitution again, which was expected to be completed in November of that year.
-On 3 August, Professor Goodnow, an American constitutional consultant arranged for Yuan Shikai by Charles Eliot, the former president of Harvard University who was familiar with Chinese affairs, published "The Republic and the Prince", stating: "...most The people's intelligence is not very noble...The change from autocracy to a republic is such a sudden move that it is difficult to expect good results...The issue of presidential succession has not been resolved...someday or This kind of problem leads to disasters, if it is not extinguished immediately, or it may be tamed to the point of destroying China's independence...
-If China uses a monarchy, it is more suitable than a republic, and there is almost no doubt about this."

-On 19 August 1915, Yang Du joined forces with Sun Yujun, Li Xiehe, Hu Ying, Liu Shipei and Yan Fu to establish a preparatory committee, stating that "Republicanism does not apply to China."
+On 3 August, Professor Frank Goodnow, an American constitutional consultant for Yuan Shikai (arranged by former president of Harvard University Charles Eliot), published "The Republic and the Prince", stating: "...most The people's intelligence is not very noble...The change from autocracy to a republic is such a sudden move that it is difficult to expect good results...The issue of presidential succession has not been resolved...someday or This kind of problem leads to disasters, if it is not extinguished immediately, or it may be tamed to the point of destroying China's independence...
+If China uses a monarchy, it is more suitable than a republic, and there is almost no doubt about this."On 19 August 1915, Yang Du joined forces with Sun Yujun, Li Xiehe, Hu Ying, Liu Shipei and Yan Fu to establish a preparatory committee, stating that "Republicanism does not apply to China."
 More and more "petition groups" wrote petitions demanding a change in the state system.
-There are also some voices of opposition.
+There were also some voices of opposition.
 For example, Liang Qichao, leader of the Progressive Party and former justice minister, published "The So-Called Issues with the State System" in the monthly "Greater China" magazine, insisting on his consistent opposition to the change of the state system.
 However, the Preparatory Committee published a large number of articles supporting the implementation of a constitutional monarchy.

 Yang Du believed that the country must be "fixed as one" (under unified leadership) in order to be stable.
 He argued that only in a stable environment can the country establish a constitution and gradually become stronger and stronger.
 He put forward two arguments to prove that only the implementation of constitutional monarchy can save China: First, Chinese people had a low level of education, and it is difficult for a republic to establish a constitution.
 Only a monarch can establish a constitution.
 Rather than a republic and a true autocracy, it is better to establish a constitutional monarch in a legitimate manner.
 Second, unrest is prone to occur when a republic elects a president.
 He said: "Unless the disadvantages of competing for the head of state are eliminated first, the country will never have peace.
 The only plan is to have President Yi as the monarch and establish the head of a country in an absolutely uncontestable position.
-A common man can hardly stop the chaos."

-In addition, Yuan Shikai received the "National Protector Envoy Encouraging Jin to Proclaim Emperor", which was signed by governors of all provinces in the country, including Yunnan representatives Cai E and Tang Jiyao, who later launched a war to protect the country against Yuan Shikai.
+A common man can hardly stop the chaos."In addition, Yuan Shikai received the "National Protector Envoy Encouraging Jin to Proclaim Emperor", which was signed by governors of all provinces in the country, including Yunnan representatives Cai E and Tang Jiyao, who later launched a war to protect the country against Yuan Shikai.
 The persuasion document reads: